-You may be able to change your annual accounting period from a calendar year to a fiscal year.
-And that change possibly makes sense for a couple of reasons.
+You may want to change your annual accounting period from a calendar year to a fiscal year if you can.
+Or, for a new business, you may want to adopt a fiscal year as you start the new venture.
+And for either of two reasons.

 First, because a fiscal year may help your business better deal with the severe accountant shortages in the United States.
 And then, second, because the change will possibly give a business’s owners nearly an extra year of Section 199A deduction.
 But a bunch of questions need to be asked and answered, thus this FAQ…